wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 - You should see the Outdial button and the agent is now able to make an outdial call.

-- Test it by calling the Cisco Tollfree Number - `+18005536387` –Note: This will actually connect you to a live toll free number for Cisco Support!
+- Test it by calling the Cisco Tollfree Number - `+18005536387`, as an example –Note: This will actually connect you to a live toll free number for Cisco Support!
+> **Note:** Please consider the dialing number and the POD you use for testing.
+For PODs 1-30 use US number to dial, for PODs 31-45 us UK numbers to dial.
+Intenational dialing is restricted in the Lab PODs.

 - You should have all the connected call features pop on the agent desktop once the call is established and the call should land on your Calling endpoint.